alanagoyal/draftmysafe/README.md

-# Safely
+# SafeBase

-Safely is a simple application that allows you to generate a standard YC SAFE for your startup in seconds.
+SafeBase is a simple application that allows you to generate a standard YC SAFE for your startup in seconds.
 Just give us the details and go back to building!

 I'm using @shadcn's template and UI components: https://github.com/shadcn/next-template